menu

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Angola has relatively fewer families with younger children, and/or college students.
 Combined, this makes Angola a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-As is often the case in a small town, Angola doesn't have a public transportation system that people use for their commute.
+Angola is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 Demographics

 Angola is an extremely ethnically-diverse town.
 The people who call Angola home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Angola residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Angola include French, German, Irish, Acadian/Cajun, and English.
+Important ancestries of people in Angola include French, Irish, German, English, and Italian.

 The most common language spoken in Angola is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Spanish and French.

 Notable & Unique Neighborhood Characteristics